-Join us for tours featuring hands-on printing: see a sheet of the Gutenberg Bible pulled just as it was in 1455; watch the Declaration of Independence printed on a 19th-century iron handpress; view colonial documents, including a Pennsylvania Gazette printed by Ben Franklin in 1765; read eyewitness accounts of the struggle for Texas independence, told from both sides of the events.
+Join us for tours featuring hands-on printing: see a sheet of the Gutenberg Bible pulled just as it was in 1455; watch the Declaration of Independence printed on a 19th-century iron handpress; view Colonial-era documents, including a Pennsylvania Gazette printed by Benjamin Franklin in 1765; read eyewitness accounts of the struggle for Texas independence, told from both sides of the events.

 Artifacts in the collection range in time from humanity's earliest writing through the twenty-first century.
 Our exhibitions document history from the origins of printing on Mesopotamian clay tablets around 3000 B.C., through pre-Gutenberg manuscript production.
 The collection reflects the beginning of printing in Europe with Gutenberg's invention of movable type, and illustrates printing of the Renaissance, the Age of Enlightenment, and beyond.

 Mesopotamian Cylinder Seals

 Ancient Papyrus Fragments

 Asian Movable Type & early Asian Printing

 Documents printed by Samuel Bangs, first printer in Texas, with one of his presses